 Disabled fans requiring tickets should contact ITFC’s Disabled Liaison Officer Lee Smith on 01473 400556 or by email on email@example.com.

 Travelling to Sheffield United

-For those travelling from Ipswich the coach from Portman Road is a good option.
-The coaches are leaving Portman Road at 09:30 at a cost of £26 for adults (with concession prices for U23’s, U19’s and 65+ Seniors), and are estimated to arrive back at Portman Road at 21:00.
-Coaches can be booked onwww.itfcdirect.com from Monday 18th September when they go on sale to Gold Members.
-On sale dates for other categories can be found on www.itfcdirect.com under tickets/away matches.
+For those travelling from Ipswich the official coaches are leaving Portman Road at 11:30 at a cost of £26 for adults (with concession prices for U23s, U19s and 65+ Seniors), and are estimated to arrive back at Portman Road at 23:00.
+Coach travel is now on sale, subject to the usual priorities, and can be booked onwww.itfcdirect.com or in Planet Blue on a non-matchday or the Ticket Enquiry Centre on Portman Road on a match day.

 The Sat Nav postcode is S2 4SU.

 From Ipswich, you take A14 to the A1.
 From the A1 either take the M18 or A57.
 The M18 is a longer, but usually a quicker, route.

 For the M18 route, take the M18 exit at junction 35 of the A1(M) to Doncaster/Scunthorpe/M180/M62E/Sheffield/M1.
 At the roundabout, take the 1st exit onto the M18 slip road to Sheffield /M1.
 Join the M1 from the M18 and at junction 33, take the A630 exit into Sheffield City Centre.
 Continue along the Sheffield Parkway until you reach the Park Square roundabout.
 Take the third exit and follow signs to Bramall Lane.

 If you take the A57 then leave the A57 on to the M1 (North) slip road, signposted Sheffield/M18.
 Follow the instructions from junction 33 of the M1 above.